nicholaswmin/automap/.github/benchmark/lib/dyno/README.md

 ## Quickstart

+### Overview

+To run a benchmark you declare some test configuration in `run.js` which runs multiple *cycles* of a *task*.

+The *task* is the piece of code that needs to be benchmarked, which is declared in `task.js`.

+### Generate sample benchmark

-Create a runnable sample benchmark
+Create a runnable sample benchmark:

 ```bash
 npx init